sealocal/pg-restore-from-s3/README.md

     specify the name of the bucket to fetch files from

 --bucketpath, -p

     specify the name of a "folder" in a bucket to fetch files from

+--download-path, -d

+    specify the name of a "folder" in a bucket to fetch files from